-- (a) close the market or facilities operated by an Authorised Market Institution in a particular manner or for a specified period; or - (b) suspend transactions on the market or through the facilities operated by the Authorised Market Institution; or - (c) suspend transactions in Securities, Units in a Listed Fund or Private E-currencies conducted on the market or through the facilities operated by the Authorised Market Institution; or - (d) prohibit trading in loans, Securities, Units in a Listed Fund or Private E-currencies conducted on the market or through the facilities operated by the Authorised Market Institution; or - (e) defer for a specified period the completion date of transactions conducted on the market or through the facilities operated by the Authorised Market Institution; or - (f) prohibit a specified Person from undertaking any transactions on the facilities operated by the Authorised Market Institution; or - (g) do any act or thing, or not do any act or thing, in order to ensure an orderly market, or reduce risk to the AFSA's objectives.
+- (a) close the market or facilities operated by an Authorised Market Institution in a particular manner or for a specified period; or - (b) suspend transactions on the market or through the facilities operated by the Authorised Market Institution; or - (c) suspend transactions in Investments conducted on the market or through the facilities operated by the Authorised Market Institution; or - (d) prohibit trading in loans or Investments conducted on the market or through the facilities operated by the Authorised Market Institution; or - (e) defer for a specified period the completion date of transactions conducted on the market or through the facilities operated by the Authorised Market Institution; or - (f) prohibit a specified Person from undertaking any transactions on the facilities operated by the Authorised Market Institution; or - (g) do any act or thing, or not do any act or thing, in order to ensure an orderly market, or reduce risk to the AFSA's objectives.

-59. Liability of Authorised Market Institutions and their Employees discharge or purported performance or discharge of their respective duties and regulatory functions if the act or omission is shown to have been committed or omitted in good faith.
+59. Liability of Authorised Market Institutions and their Employees

+Neither an Authorised Market Institution nor any Employee of an Authorised Market Institution may be held liable for anything done or omitted to be done in the performance or discharge or purported performance or discharge of their respective duties and regulatory functions if the act or omission is shown to have been committed or omitted in good faith.